Heated Tile Floor

 Even though tiles are most often associated with kitchen and bathroom flooring, this durable and easy to clean surface is great for use in other areas too such as corridors and laundry rooms.
-Due to the low thermal resistance and high thermal mass of tile and stone, they are also perfect for sunrooms and other areas with high heat loss.
+Due to the low thermal resistance below the tile and high thermal mass of either tile and stone, these floor types are perfect for conservatories and other areas subject to high heat loss.
 Tile and stone floorings can be heated over 84°F, enabling the use of heaters with heat outputs going up to 20W/ft².

 Tiles made from materials such as cork or rubber are normally not suitable for use with underfloor heating.